MarijnSluijs/hardlink-creator/README.md

 When multiple files are chosen in step 1, all hardlinks will be placed at the location chosen in step 2.

-# How to use
+## How to use
-Run the executable file "HardlinkCreator.exe"
+Run the executable file "HardlinkCreator.exe".

 OR

-Run "python HardlinkCreator.py" in the terminal
+Run "python HardlinkCreator.py" in the terminal.